Webhook alert method

 The webhook alert method sends alerts through an HTTP callback handler that is triggered by an event.
 You can create webhooks and configure them to handle different incident notifications using either custom or predefined notification templates.

-Configuring the webhook alert method
+Adding the Webhook alert method

 Nobl9 Web